Guide - The Best of Park City

 Dress in layers appropriate for aerobic activity in cold weather—you'll warm up quickly once moving.
 See our winter packing guide for layering recommendations.

-If Nordic skiing appeals to you, consider snowshoeing as another accessible way to explore winter trails without the learning curve of downhill skiing.
+If cross country skiing appeals to you, consider snowshoeing as another accessible way to explore winter trails without the learning curve of downhill skiing.

 Create Your Free Park City Guide →